homebysix/ejdotcom/content/posts/pre-commit-03-munki.md

 ### Blocking applications for packages

-If a `blocking_applications` array doesn't exist for a dmg installer, Munki can determine the proper blocking apps to use based on the dmg contents.
-However that's not true for pkg installers, so you may wish to require a `blocking_applications` array for pkg installers using this argument:
+If a `blocking_applications` array doesn't exist for a dmg installer, Munki determines the proper blocking apps to use based on the `installs` array.
+However many pkg installers only use a `receipts` array, not an `installs` array, so you may wish to require a `blocking_applications` array for pkg installers using this argument:

 ```yaml {linenos=table, hl_lines=[6]}
 repos: